 Another common approach is thresholding on severity – only allocating the time to the biggest and most impactful incidents.
 If we set aside the fact that severities are easily negotiated (ever seen folks decide which of two severities apply?) thresholding on higher severities leaves value on the table.

 High severity incidents bring with them a unique set of challenges.
-Firstly, they tend to receive a lot of interest from the organisation, and the pressure that generates can inhibit a good environment for learning.
-You’ll see this in debrief meetings where people are keen to skip over the timeline and surrounding discussion in order to jump straight into what we’re doing to prevent it ever happening again.
+Firstly, they tend to receive a lot of interest from the organization, and the pressure that generates can inhibit a good environment for learning.
+You’ll see this in post-mortem meetings where people are keen to skip over the timeline and surrounding discussion in order to jump straight into what we’re doing to prevent it ever happening again.
 Debriefs for big incidents typically require experienced facilitators too.
 Understandably, emotions are likely to run high, and there’ll be folks who are out looking for the person or team that are to blame.
 Steering folks away from blame isn’t an easy task, especially when you’ve not done it before, or when you’re trying to do it to an exec several levels above you in the corporate food chain.

 Our advice here?
 Continue to run your debrief for high severities if that’s what’s expected, but look for the smaller ones where you can develop the muscle.
 Some of the best debriefs we’ve experienced have been for lower severity incidents, where a group of individuals with a shared goal of learning have huddled around a whiteboard and collaboratively explored a failure.
 Do this and it’ll lead to better debriefs when those bigger, gnarlier ones come up.

 Ever found yourself in an incident with no clue how to proceed, or who to escalate to?
 Ever wondered how someone else ‘just knew’ the right dashboard to look at, or why one team has a set of critical alerts disabled for their system?
 We often find ourselves outside of our comfort zone in incidents, dealing with things that we’ve never faced before.
 It’s never a comfortable feeling in the heat of the moment, but uncertainty and unfamiliarity are strong signals that debrief time is justified.
-If you didn’t know how to deal with the issue, there’s a strong possibility other folks in your team or organisation would be in the same position.
+If you didn’t know how to deal with the issue, there’s a strong possibility other folks in your team or organization would be in the same position.

 In the general case, speak to the folks in an incident.
 People who find themselves in incidents typically develop good instincts around which issues feel more routine, and which warrant time and effort to explore.

 Another common indicator that a debrief might be helpful is when we identify local fixes to global problems.
 These come in a few different guises, but in general they look like plasters over a problem, rather than deeper understanding and treatment of an underlying set of causes.
-Examples might include a quick-and-dirty fix that was applied in the heat of the moment that we want to revisit, or a common misunderstanding with a few individuals that we might want to clarify more widely across a team or organisation.
+Examples might include a quick-and-dirty fix that was applied in the heat of the moment that we want to revisit, or a common misunderstanding with a few individuals that we might want to clarify more widely across a team or organization.
 In any case, if you’re uneasy about the recurrence of similar shaped issues, you’re likely to benefit from further analysis.

 Human error is the starting point for your investigation.